jitsi/lib-jitsi-meet/doc/API.md

 16. removeCommandListener(command) - removes the listeners for the specified command
     - command - the name of the command

 17. addTrack(track) - Adds JitsiLocalTrack object to the conference.
+Throws an error if adding second video stream.
+Returns Promise.
     - track - the JitsiLocalTrack

 18. removeTrack(track) - Removes JitsiLocalTrack object to the conference.
+Returns Promise.
     - track - the JitsiLocalTrack

 19. isDTMFSupported() - Check if at least one user supports DTMF.